 The Process of Tooth Extraction

-When you have a tooth extracted, a blood clot develops shortly after the surgery, which is your body beginning the healing process.
-If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.
+When a tooth is extracted, a blood clot forms shortly after the procedure – this is the beginning of the healing process.
+If this blood clot becomes dislodged before your mouth has healed fully, this causes pain and is called dry socket.

 What causes the need for tooth extraction?